-Built-in barbecue units, fire pits and/or fireplaces must be contained within the yard patio or courtyard and may not encroach on the minimum setback and/or be located outside the Building Envelope.
-Chimney elements must be sited to avoid obstructing views from adjacent properties.
-Also, caution must be exercised to avoid the proximity of smoke to neighboring Residential Units.
-Gas and wood burning units will be allowed only as permitted by local and environmental regulations and must be equipped with appropriate spark arrestors and maintained in full compliance with Cross Creek Ranch Fire Mitigation Plan, attached hereto as "Appendix C."
+Built-in barbecue units, fire pits and/or fireplaces shall be contained within the yard patio or courtyard, may not encroach on the minimum setback and shall be located inside the Building Envelope.
+Chimney elements shall be sited and constructed to avoid obstructing views from adjacent properties.
+Also, caution shall be exercised to avoid the proximity of smoke to neighboring Residential Units.
+Gas and wood burning units shall be allowed when permitted by local and environmental regulations, equipped with appropriate spark arrestors and maintained in full compliance with Cross Creek Ranch Fire Mitigation Plan (attached hereto as "Appendix C.")